chengkangck/BI-Business-Big-Data/README.md

 ## 1. Project introduction
 Build BI business big data analysis platform, analyze business with actual e-commerce, run through data generation, data warehouse, ETL, data analysis, visual analysis and business BI report.

 Based on MySQL database, use Kettle and FineBI to realize data visualization.
-The project uses MySQL as a data analysis storage and query engine, Kettle as a data processing script execution tool, and Fanruan FineBI to realize data visualization.
-Let students quickly realize data analysis and visual development in the future.
+The project uses MySQL as a data analysis storage and query engine, Kettle as a data processing script execution tool, and Fanruan FineBI to realize data visualization. quickly realize **data analysis** and **visual development** in the future.
 The final effect of the case is as follows: